landing-ai/landingai-python/README.md

 image_with_preds = overlay_predictions(predictions, image)
 image_with_preds.save("image.jpg")
 ```
-### Putting together a vision pipeline
+### Create a Vision Pipeline

 All the modules shown above and others can be chained together using the `landingai.vision_pipeline` abstraction.
 At its core, a pipeline is a sequence of chained calls that operate on a `landingai.vision_pipeline.FrameSet`.

 The following example shows how the previous sections come together on a pipeline.
-For more details check the [*Vision Pipelines user guide*](#vision-pipelines)
+For more details, go to the [*Vision Pipelines User Guide*](https://landing-ai.github.io/landingai-python/landingai.html#vision-pipelines)
 ```python
 cloud_sky_model = Predictor("FILL_YOUR_INFERENCE_ENDPOINT_ID"
                             , "FILL_YOUR_API_KEY"